Shiryou/kiranwelle/content/posts/2024-05-29-birthright-day-1.md

 >     Error(E02): Make execution terminated
 >     'grep' is not recognized as an internal or external command, operable program or batch file.

 There seems to be some corruption in the Makefile.
-Removing last character in `Makefile` resolves the issue.
+Removing last character in `Makefile` resolves the issue.[^1]

 Running `MAKE.BAT dos` again, we get an error dialog: